 The cons of white gold include that it:

-- Needs to be dipped every few years to retain its color and luster—and to replace the rhodium plating.
-This process is inexpensive and many jewelers offer the service for free.
+- Needs to be dipped every few years to retain its colour and luster—and to replace the rhodium plating.
+This process is inexpensive and many Hatton Garden jewellers offer the service for free.

 - Often has nickel mixed with it, which causes allergic reactions for some.
 In other words, white gold is not hypoallergenic unless mixed with alloy metals other than nickel.

 Yellow gold is made of pure gold mixed with alloy metals such as copper and zinc.
-The amount of pure gold in the jewelry depends on its karatage: Starts from 24 Karat: 99.9% Pure to
+The amount of pure gold in the jewellery depends on its caratage: Starts from 24 Karat: 99.9% Pure to

 14 Karat which is 58.3% Pure.
 A higher karat amount means purer gold content.
 However, this also means a less durable metal.
 For this reason, usually 14K or 18K gold is used to mount engagement and wedding rings.